World government: International trade

 The World Trade Organization (WTO) sets the rules of international trade.
 It has a semi-legislative body (the General Council, reaching decisions by consensus) and a judicial body (the Dispute Settlement Body).
 Another influential economical international organization is the Organisation for Economic Co-operation and Development (OECD), with membership of 30 democratic members.

-Informal global influences

-In addition to the formal, or semi-formal, international organizations and laws mentioned above, many other mechanisms act to regulate human activities across national borders.
-International trade has the effect of requiring cooperation and interdependency between nations without a political body.
-Trans-national (or multi-national) corporations, some with resources exceeding those available to most governments, govern activities of people on a global scale.
-The rapid increase in the volume of trans-border digital communications and mass-media distribution (e.g., Internet, satellite television) has allowed information, ideas, and opinions to rapidly spread across the world, creating a complex web of international coordination and influence, mostly outside the control of any formal organizations or laws.

 Examples of regional integration of states

 There are a number of regional organizations that, while not supranational unions, have adopted or intend to adopt policies that may lead to a similar sort of integration in some respects.
 The European Union is generally recognized as the most integrated among these.